jlsutherland/columbia-phd-startup/README.md

 * [Pandoc](http://pandoc.org/) -- a tool used by R Studio to convert between document formats
 * [Java 8](https://java.com/en/download/) -- the latest Java distribution, required for some R packages
 * [git](https://git-scm.com/) -- a versioning tool

+## Why do I need this?
+The tools installed by the starter kit comprise the minimal set of things you will need to complete your course responsibilities and author papers at Columbia.
+To perform to _your own standards_ in the PhD program, you will probably need at least a working knowledge of what these tools are and how to use them...
+I have yet to meet a recent grad who doesn't!

+These tools are just tools---substantive research should be are the forefront of your consciousness!
+These tools, though somewhat hard to learn at first, will make _doing that research and collaborating with other scholars_ much easier.

 ## How do I get it?